Stealing Her Thoughts

 Tzina is dying.

-And spread my listening body.
+Then I spread my listening body.

 This lets me see and feel someone’s thoughts, feelings, and memories.